16 email verification terms with simple explanations

 If the box is full you can’t cram your email into it and it’s not going to be read any time soon.
 We tell you when a mailbox is full as we think you should avoid sending another email to it.
 Maybe come back to it next time to see if the status has changed.
 It might be a legitimate situation where a user needs a bigger mailbox, but it’s more likely to just be out of date and full of rubbish.
 If you are running marketing campaigns and regularly mailing, lots of full email inboxes will mess with your campaign results.

 We don’t know anymore than that.
 There is simply no extra information available to interpret because we haven't been given anything.
 We get None results when the mail provider is just doing stuff that only they know they are doing and there is no code result to cover whatever it is.
 Might be ad-hoc shut downs, or tests, might be just closing things down.
-If you have None responses don’t waste time retrying as the result won’t change.

 We don’t know whether it is deliverable or undeliverable.
 It’s like the exception to prove the rule.
 Sometimes (very rarely) we just don’t know what to say, but if there wasn't an 'Unknown' SMTP code you can bet your bottom dollar that it would immediately be needed.